wix-incubator/DetoxInstruments/README.md

 ## About

 Detox Instruments is a performance–analysis and testing framework, designed to help developers profile their mobile apps in order to better understand and optimize their behavior and performance.
+In addition, Detox Instruments includes utilities for managing your app's resources, such user defaults, pasteboard, cookies, etc.

 ![Detox Instruments](Documentation/Resources/Readme_Intro.png "Detox Instruments")